blackbird71SR/Hello-World/README.md

 - [x] **Fortran**

+Fortran is a general-purpose, compiled imperative programming language that is especially suited to numeric computation and scientific computing.

 - [x] **Go**

 Go is a programming language created in 2009 by Google employees Robert Griesemer, Rob Pike, and Ken Thompson.
 Go is a statically typed, compiled language in the tradition of C, with memory safety, garbage collection, structural typing, and CSP-style concurrency.

 - [x] **Groovy**

+It can be used as both a programming language and a scripting language for the Java Platform, is compiled to Java virtual machine (JVM) bytecode, and interoperates seamlessly with other Java code and libraries.
+Groovy uses a curly-bracket syntax similar to Java's.

 - [x] **Haskell**

+Haskell is a standardized, general-purpose, purely functional programming language with non-strict semantics and strong static typing.
+It is named after logician Haskell Curry.

 - [x] **HTML**